Finances of the Church of Jesus Christ of Latter-day Saints: Tax avoidance and alleged tax evasion

-The church has transferred more than a billion dollars of tax-free tithing collected in Canada to church universities over 15 years.
-Analysis shows that this tax avoidance measure was legal, although it may have cost the Canadian treasury as much as $280 million.
+The church has legally transferred more than a billion dollars of tithing collected in Canada to church universities over the course of 15 years, tax-free.

 An independent analysis in 2025 found "strong evidence" of tax evasion from Ensign Peak Advisors from 2003 to 2017.
 The tax amount allegedly evaded was up to $90 million, based on underreporting of income to the IRS by $450 million.